We are thrilled to announce the following hires for the 2019-2020 school year. As more are confirmed, we will update this post.

 Caswell holds degrees from UVA and Harvard.
 His teaching career has included stints at Groton, Chatham Hall, Shady Side Academy, Northfield Mount Hermon, and St. Paul’s School.
 He is married to Liz and has two grown sons, Campbell and Josiah, and they live on campus with two Rhodesian Ridgebacks, Reka and Minka.
 Caswell will be teaching World History 7 and 8 for SBS this coming year.

-Erik and Deborah Yoder: STEM 7 and 8
+Erik and Deborah Yoder: STEM 7 & 8

 Erik Yoder will serve as our STEM 7 and STEM 8 Teacher and track and cross-country coach.
 Erik previously taught Math and coached cross country, soccer, and track for six years in the Conrad Weiser School District in Pennsylvania, and has had a successful career in several Vice President roles for the Reading Blue Mountain & Northern Railroad.
 Erik brings a combination of youth leadership and ministry experience, real world problem-solving experience, a love for project-based learning, and an insatiable appetite for innovative teaching to the Brook.